-Ensure that the buffer solution in the buffer bottle A is correct and that there is sufficient liquid for the protocol.
-Also ensure that the waste bottle is not full when you begin.
+1. Ensure that the buffer solutions in the bottles A, B, and Rinse are correct and that there is sufficient liquid for the protocol.
+Also ensure that the Waste bottle is not full when you begin.
 Ensure that the liquid level sensors are enabled and symbols are green.
-Refer to "Liquid level detection".
+Refer to "Liquid level detection" on page 42.
 Ensure that the tubing is properly fitted.

 The liquid levels in the bottles are monitored during runs.
-Follow the color-coded icons on the info text bar.
-Refer to "Filling and emptying liquid bottles".
+Follow the color-coded bottle icons on the info text bar.
+Refer to "Filling and emptying liquid bottles" on page 44.